-^{}If you miss the online quiz 1 due to sickness or other unforeseeable emergencies, you must present an official document (e.g., medical proof from your doctor) justifying the absence.
-The weight of quiz 1 will be added to quiz 2.
+^{}There will be no makeup test for Test 1.
+If you miss Test 1 due to sickness or other unforeseeable emergencies, you must present an official document (e.g., medical proof from your doctor).
+The weight of Test 1 will be added to Test 2.